A Cascaded Random Access Quantum Memory: System Hamiltonian

-When the coupler is dispersively coupled to the other modes, in the appropriate rotating frame, $\varphi_c$ can be approximated using annihilation operators:
+When the coupler is dispersively coupled to the other modes, in the appropriate rotating frame, $\varphi_c$ can be approximated by annihilation operators:

-where \(\varphi_{\text{zpf}}\) is the zero point fluctuation of the phase variable.
-Here the dressed operators for the coupler mode include contributions from each mode, normalized by participation factors of the form \(g/\Delta\) where \(g\) is the coupling strength and \(\Delta\) is the detuning between the coupler and a given mode.
-We can plug Eq.~\ref{eq:expansion} into Eq.~\ref{eq:potential2} and expand the potential up to the second order in the participation factors.
-We choose $\omega_d=\omega_{bi}-\omega_{sj}$ to activate the beamsplitter interactions.
-Keeping only the time-independent terms, we have:
+where \(\varphi_{\text{zpf}}\) is the zero-point fluctuation of the phase variable.
+The dressed operators for the coupler mode include contributions from each mode, normalized by participation factors of the form \(g/\Delta\), where \(g_{c x}\) is the coupling strength and \(\Delta_{c x} = \omega_c - \omega_x\) is the detuning between the coupler and mode \(x\).

+Plugging Eq.~\ref{eq:expansion} into Eq.~\ref{eq:potential2} and expanding the potential up to second order in the participation factors, we choose $\omega_d = \omega_{b_i}-\omega_{s_j}$ to activate the beamsplitter interactions.
+Keeping only the time-independent terms, we obtain

-which describes the beamsplitter rate.
-In experiments, we calibrate this beamsplitter gate by preparing a photon in the buffer mode and activating the beamsplitter drive for \(\sim100 \mathrm{\mu}\)s (equivalent to \(\sim50\) swaps) for a range of frequencies.
-We choose the resonant frequency which maximizes the probability of finding the photon in the storage mode.
-The repeated sequence of swap gates helps us calibrate the pulse parameters in presence of coherent errors.
-For calibration in presence of bichromatic drive tones or strong stark shifts, we refer the reader to ref.~\cite{luSchoelkopf2023}.
-Fig.~\ref{fig:supp_circuits}(b) shows the sideband rates used in the RAQM experiments.
+where \(g_{\textrm{swap}, b_i s_j}\) denotes the beamsplitter rate.
+In experiments, we calibrate this beamsplitter gate by preparing a photon in the buffer mode and activating the beamsplitter drive for \(\sim100\,\mu\text{s}\) (equivalent to \(\sim50\) swaps) across a range of frequencies.
+We then choose the resonant frequency that maximizes the probability of finding the photon in the storage mode.
+The repeated sequence of swap gates helps calibrate the pulse parameters in the presence of coherent errors.
+For calibration under bichromatic drive tones or strong Stark shifts, we refer the reader to Ref.~\cite{luSchoelkopf2023}.